The Ultimate Guide to Impact Play

 Basically, if it has a flat edge and can be held in your hand, it can be used to spank someone’s bottom.

-Anything with a flat edge can be used for spanking, like this simple silicone paddle.
+Anything with a flat edge can be used for spanking, like this vinyl paddle from Sportsheets.

-This double leather slapper is simple enough, but it delivers a loud slap and a nice bite.
+This shadow slapper from Sportsheets is simple enough, but it delivers a loud slap and a nice bite.

 If you’re new to spanking, start with your hand.
 Rub your partner’s bottom.
 This sends a signal to them that you’re about to begin.
 And, in my experience, a gentle touch reminds your partner that you’re doing this in a willing or even loving way.